lpradovera/sipp_blog_post/load_testing.md

 [PJSUA](http://www.pjsip.org/pjsua.htm) is a command-line, scriptable SIP client.
 Aside from being a full featured CLI softphone, it can be used in automated fashion to answer calls and play audio, thus providing a counterpart in case your load testing scenario involves dialing out to peers.

-[ahn-loadbot](https://github.com/mojolingo/ahn-loadbot) is an Adhearsion 1 application that drives an Asterisk instance to execute test scenarios, and can be an useful alternative to SIPp for functional testing.
+[ahn-loadbot](https://github.com/mojolingo/ahn-loadbot) is an Adhearsion 1 application that drives an Asterisk instance to execute test scenarios, and can be an useful alternative to SIPp for integration testing.
 The higher complexity ahn-loadbot presents make it less well suited for load testing unless it is run on a very powerful machine.

 ## Conclusions